-Course Convener: Professor Andrey Savkin Room 742 a.savkin@unsw.edu.au Tutor: Mr. Hang Li hang.li1@unsw.edu.au Laboratory Contact: Mr. Hailong Huang hailong.huang@unsw.edu.au
+Course Convener: Consultation Time: Professor Andrey Savkin Tuesday 15:00 - 16:00 Room 721 a.savkin@unsw.edu.au Tutor: Dr. Hailong Huang hailong.huang@unsw.edu.au Laboratory Contact: Dr. Hailong Huang hailong.huang@unsw.edu.au

 Consultations: You are encouraged to ask questions on the course material, after the lecture class times in the first instance, rather than via email.
 Lecturer consultation times will be advised during lectures.
 You are welcome to email the tutor or laboratory demonstrator, who can answer your questions on this course and can also provide you with consultation times.
-ALL email enquiries should be made from your student email address with ELEC4632 in the subject line, otherwise they will not be answered.
+ALL email inquiries should be made from your student email address with ELEC4632 in the subject line, otherwise they will not be answered.